 Clarinetist, Chase Miller is an active performer and Teaching Artist in the central Kentucky area.
-In 2019 he was appointed Program Director of MusicWorks, which is Central Kentucky Youth Orchestra’s El Sistema program.
+Currently, he is the Program Director of CKYO-MusicWorks, which is Central Kentucky Youth Orchestra’s El Sistema program.
 As well as Adjunct Clarinet Instructor at Transylvania University (Lexington, KY), Centre College (Danville, KY), and Asbury University (Wilmore, KY).

 He was selected to represent Kentucky in South Arts’ inaugural 2020 Emerging Leaders of Color Professional Development Program.
 June, 2020 The Kentucky Governors School for the Arts awarded Chase with the Annual Marlene M. Helm Alumni Achievement Award.
 Which was created to honor an outstanding alumnus or alumna for their contribution to the arts in their home community, their service to the Governor’s School for the Arts, and the dedication to enriching the state’s artistic future.
 January, 2020 during the El Sistema USA Symposium in Durham, North Carolina he was co presenter on CKYO MusicWorks financial background.

 As a soloist, Chase was the winner of The University of Kentucky Concerto Competition in 2014.
 Also in 2014, he was a finalist in the National Society of Arts and Letters Woodwind Competition.
 Chase was the winner of the concerto competition at the BayView Music Festival in 2016.
 In 2017, he was selected as finalist in the concerto competition at The University of Arizona and third prize winner in The North International Music Competition.